 Bill Osborn (469) 426-1033 billo65@me.com

-UPDATED 10 May 2023: May is Wildfire Prevention Month.
+May is Wildfire Prevention Month.

 This a great time to survey the area your home and make it more fire resistant.
-The international Association of Fire Chiefs (IAFC) receives grants from multilple agnecies to include DHS and FEMA to provide education and training to prevent wildland fires.
+The international Association of Fire Chiefs (IAFC) receives grants from multiple agnecies to include DHS and FEMA to provide education and training to prevent wildland fires.
 One of their product lines is called Ready, Set, Go.
 Click here to see simple yet very effective strategies you can employ to make your home more resilient against wildfire.

 You can also download a small booklet that reinforces what is on the website if you prefer to save it on your computer or print it by clicking here.

-Woodside Park Firewise Action Plan
+Woodside Park Firewise Action Plan - 2023

 Check out our most recent Action Plan.